patsteph/personalsite/CLEANUP.md

 ### Signals API Fixes

-For the Signals API issues:
+The Signals API issues have been addressed with the following solutions:

-1. Implement the signals-proxy API endpoint (`/api/signals-proxy.ts`)
+1. Implemented the signals-proxy API endpoint (`/api/signals-proxy.ts`) that handles all signal operations correctly
-2. Create a fixed signals admin page (`/admin/signals-fixed.tsx`)
+2. Updated the original signals admin page (`/admin/signals.tsx`) to use the proxy endpoint directly
-3. Add the redirect from `/admin/signals` to `/admin/signals-fixed`
+3. Kept browser-side URL interception in `_document.tsx` as a fallback
-4. Implement browser-side URL interception as a temporary solution
+4. Fixed API endpoints with:
-5. Fix the original API endpoints by:
+   - Proper CORS headers
-   - Adding proper CORS headers
+   - Enhanced error handling
-   - Enhancing error handling
+   - Fixed auth token validation
-   - Fixing auth token validation
+   - Better handling of string and object request bodies

-   - Ensuring proper handling of string and object request bodies
+This approach simplifies the implementation and eliminates the need for redirects between admin pages.

 ## Testing After Cleanup